 You can do what with a dandelion?
 That's right, dandelions are edible and have great health benefits.
 So before you decide to kill these weedy perennials, try out this recipe to pickle buds into capers.

-In my last post, I wrote about my interest in creating art from painted rocks.
+In one of my craft posts, I wrote about my interest in creating art from painted rocks.
 These can also be found in the outdoors and often, your own backyard.
 Now I am going to tell you more about another one of my passions, which is foraging.

 Early spring you will start to see your yard covered in the very familiar yellow blossoms.
 Before stems grow and flower, you will find the small bud at the base of the plant.
 They will be tightly closed and will look similar to little buttons.